Putting Flat $\Lambda$CDM In The (Redshift) Bin: Conclusions

 \section{Conclusions}

 We explained through analytic arguments and simulations why the Planck value $\Omega_m \sim 0.3$ is less likely when one fits higher redshift binned $H(z)$ observations to the flat $\Lambda$CDM model.
 Our arguments are independent of mock input parameters and simply follow from the irrelevance of the $A$ term in \eqref{LCDM} at higher redshifts, and $A\geq 0$, which yield an initial `pile up' of best fits on $\Omega_m = 1$, before piling up at $\Omega_m \sim 0$ at even higher redshifts.
 This reduces the probability of recovering the Planck value at high redshift, thus providing an avenue to test the model.
 Note, it is not enough to find unexpected best fits, but one must prove that those best fits are statistically unlikely assuming no evolution of $\Lambda$CDM parameters across data sets.
+Alternatively put, one must first establish evolution in best fit cosmological parameters before addressing errors and statistical significance, since if there is no evolution in best fit parameters, the size of the errors makes little difference.
 Our warm-up DESI mock analysis here solely pertains to $H(z)$ constraints, but the same conclusions hold for angular diamater distance $D_{A}(z) \propto \int_{0}^{z} \dd z^{\prime}/H(z^{\prime})$ constraints \cite{Colgain:2022tql}.
-The reader will note that $D_{L}(z) \propto D_{A}(z)$, so all our observed data is in the $H(z)$ or $D_{L}(z)/D_{A}(z)$ class.
+The reader will note that $D_{L}(z) \propto D_{A}(z)$, so all our observed data is in the $H(z)$ or $D_{L}(z)/D_{A}(z)$ class. {We emphasise again that the role of the first section is simply to explain why the mocks in Figs. \ref{fig:OHDsim}, \ref{fig:SNsim} and \ref{fig:QSOsim} are non-Gaussian, but this has no bearing on the $p$-values.}